nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - SHALL indicate the service filtering status of the search:
   - only when the consumer sends the `service.identifier` parameter in the request
-  - by using the `Bundle.meta.tag` element populating the system and code elements with [GPConnect-ServiceFilteringStatus-1]((https://fhir.nhs.uk/STU3/CodeSystem/GPConnect-ServiceFilteringStatus-1))
+  - by using the [Extension-GPConnect-ServiceFilteringStatus-1](https://fhir.nhs.uk/STU3/Extension/Extension-GPConnect-ServiceFilteringStatus-1) extension populating the valueCode element with [GPConnect-ServiceFilteringStatus-1]((https://fhir.nhs.uk/STU3/CodeSystem/GPConnect-ServiceFilteringStatus-1))
   - matching the `supplier-disabled`, `organization-disabled`, `enabled` values with the current state of the supplier switch and organisation switch

 ### Error handling ####